Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

-Therefore, learning the positive-definite matrix $P(p_{i}(t))$ can be transformed into learning three elements in the lower triangular matrix decomposed from the above formula.
-In our proposed algorithm, the transformer model predicts the positive-definite matrix that shapes the motion, by learning three elements in the lower triangular matrix.
-Specifically,
+Therefore, learning the positive-definite matrix can be transformed into learning the three elements in the lower triangular matrix in Eq.
+11. The Transformer-based model $f_{T}$ predicts the positive-definite matrix that shapes the motion by learning three elements in the lower triangular matrix given by,